rwexler/gcmc/log.md

 l.command("info config")

 It all worked!
 Next I will try to run the mc.py code and in.mc to test it all together in a real script.
 Unfortunately putting it on mode-shlibs means that it does not create an executable, so I ran it again without that mode.
-# to disable track pad scrolling in bash
-xinput set-prop 6 "Device Enabled" 0
+To disable track pad scrolling in bash xinput set-prop 6 "Device Enabled" 0

+## 10/ 19/ 20
+So I tried the mc.py python code with the preset in.mc, which perturbs a hexagonal lattice.
+This works well, so I took my old in.sic script and got rid of the extra stuff to make it work as the input for mc.py.
+I need to have MANYBODY installed to use the tersoff potential.
+Also this time I added
+make yes-manybody
+make yes-python
+It seems that lammps and python work even if the python package isn't installed, so I'll see if installing it affects anything even.
+Ok the installation didn't work with 'make yes-python'.
+Reverted it to no, and it works I have decided that having 'mc.uvt_new_structure()' and 'mc.uvt_new_structure()' is confusing and frustrating to switch all calls of the method from one to another.
+I think it is simpler to have a child class MC_NP which overrides the method, so the calls are the same.